Barry Goldwater Jr.: Business career

 After retiring from politics, Goldwater returned to Los Angeles and pursued a career in the financial sector, specializing in security law and underwriting.
 His clients were major U.S. banks and insurance companies.
 Goldwater became a member of the New York Stock Exchange, and a partner in what is now Wedbush Securities (formerly Noble Cook, Inc.).

 Goldwater lives in Phoenix, Arizona, near his son Barry M. Goldwater III.
 He has served on the board of the Barry M. Goldwater Scholarship and Excellence in Education Program.
 As of October 2018, he serves on the board of directors of the Goldwater Institute.
-Goldwater generally supports legislation and policies that embrace economic independence, individual rights, and limited government.
+Goldwater generally supports legislation and policies that embrace economic independence, individual rights, limited government and personal responsibility.

 He maintains contact with Republican and Democratic leaders, as well as celebrity activists, and is still active in the conservative political movement.
-He is a member of the American Numismatic Association, and is currently director of the National Collector's Mint.
+He is a member of the American Numismatic Association, and is currently on the board of the National Collector's Mint.